chrisnoonan98675/site/xl-deploy/how-to/deploy-an-application.markdown

 ## Skip a deployment step

-If you have the appropriate permission in XL Deploy, you can adjust the deployment plan so that one or more steps are skipped.
-To do so, hover over the desired step, and click **Skip**.
+If you have the [`task#skip_step` permission](/xl-deploy/concept/roles-and-permissions-in-xl-deploy.html#local-permissions), you can adjust the deployment plan so that one or more steps are skipped.
+To do so, hover over the desired step and click **Skip**.

 If you are using the legacy GUI and you want to skip a step, select the step, right-click, and select **Skip**.

 ## Add a pause step

-If you have the appropriate permission in XL Deploy, you can insert pause steps in the deployment plan.
-To do so, hover over the step just below where you want to pause, and click **Pause**.
+You can insert pause steps in the deployment plan.
+To do so, hover over the step just above or below where you want to pause and click **Pause before** or **Pause after**.

-If you are using the legacy GUI and you want to insert pause steps, select the step just below the point where you want to pause, right-click, and select **Pause**.
+If you are using the legacy GUI and you want to insert pause steps, select the step just above or below the point where you want to pause, right-click the step, and select **Pause before** or **Pause after**.

 ## Stop, abort, or cancel an executing deployment